 “I’ll admit, my first thought was, oh man, give it a rest Ginobli,” said Crawford.
 “The guy’s a real drama queen.
 Players on his own team give him the business, even Duncan, who likes to imitate Ginobli simulating a fake orgasm.
 It’s hilarious.
 He writhes on the floor and shouts ‘si, si, si…’…and one!…then rolls over and snores.”

 Crawford hopes that by saving Ginobli’s life, the Spurs will forgive his controversial non-call.
 “What call?”
 Spurs coach Gregg Popovich coyly responded.
 “If anything warrants a non-call it’s Crawford choking on a ham sandwich.
 The right thing to do is just let it play out.”

 Director Quentin Tarantino, witnessed the entire scene from a nearby table.
 “It all kind of happened in slo-mo, which is how I would have shot the scene.
 Other than being about nine inches too short, Andy Garcia would be perfect.”

-“I’ve had it with Ginobli and all the make believe bull(bleep).
-The guy’s been flopping all over the place since I’ve been watching the NBA as a kid.
-But if there’s anything that gets me more pissed than flopping it’s guys that make faces like you just cut the cheese.
+Detroit's combustible Rasheed Wallace, known around the league as a technical foul waiting to happen, is no fan of floppers and is looking forward to playing without all the “make believe bull(bleep)” that gets him so worked up.
+"It’s bull(bleep).
+The cat’s been flopping all over the place since he came into the league.
+But if there’s anything that gets me more pissed than flopping it’s them cats that make faces like you just cut the cheese.
 The refs call it all the time…when anyone over the age of six knows that if you smelt it, chances are you dealt it.”